mRcSchwering/magic-soup/docs/tutorials.md

 ### Monitoring

 One nice tool for monitoring an ongoing simulation run is [TensorBoard](https://www.tensorflow.org/tensorboard).
-It's an app that watches a directory of your run and displays logged data as line charts, histograms, images and more.
+It's an app that watches a directory and displays logged data as line charts, histograms, images and more.
 It can be installed from [pipy](https://pypi.org/project/tensorboard/).
 _pytorch_ already includes a `SummaryWriter` that can be used for writing these logging files.